 Depending on whom you see, your therapy may be more about your past, present, or future.
 Personally, I see value in squaring all three.
 It can be useful to reconcile what has happened before with the current reality that is.
 Reflecting on what is happening now, someone can start to show up today understanding how they are actually actively creating their “what’s next?” every single day.
 Skeptics may question the value sitting around and “just talking about it.”
 “Don’t you need to go out and do?”
 Yes, but first you need to untangle, understand, and develop a plan.
 After each session, you need to determine how you ultimately will act and take agency for your own life.

 Your individual goals for our time together matter to me.
 There are strategies for addressing symptoms.
 I want you to discover the ones that work best for you.
 I can teach and educate.
-If you want, therapy can also be so much more.
-You can invest in doing the work of understanding what creates your symptoms so that you aren’t spending the next decade or two playing psychological whack-a-mole when the same pesky mental monsters pop up.
+If you want, therapy can be so much more.
+If you invest in doing the work of understanding what creates your symptoms, you don’t need to spend the next decade or two playing psychological whack-a-mole when the same pesky mental monsters pop up.
 In the ocean of self-awareness, ultimately you decide how deep you want to cast your net.

 Therapy is a stage for observation, understanding, and rehearsal.
 It is experiential.
 If a pattern, dynamic, or behavior is happening in therapy, it likely is occurring outside, too.
 Humans move through life defending, deflecting, avoiding and aggressing in bids to protect themselves.
 These strategies sometimes come at significant cost.
 Through my interactions with a client, I often discover what may be implicit and automatic but problematic in the relationships, work life, health, and bank accounts of the person sitting on my couch.

 You can and will disagree.
 I will get it wrong.
 I will disappoint.
 When I do, I want to know.
 Please.
-These blips (or, sometimes boulder-size bumps—seeing how I am human and all kinds of imperfect) on our relational roadmap create an opportunity for you to practice telling someone you did not like what they have said in a productive manner.
+These blips (or, sometimes boulder-size bumps) on our relational roadmap create an opportunity for you to practice telling someone you did not like what they have said in a productive manner.
 I should be one of the safest people you have in your life to practice having hard conversations with when something uncomfortable arises.

 It is a responsibility I take seriously to say the things that other people in your life may be thinking or feeling, but don’t say out loud because they fear the stakes are too high.
 I am not a people-pleasing psychologist.
 You won’t always love what you hear me say.
 You may get angry.
 That’s okay.
 I can take it.
 You’ll likely initially respond to me the way you often do with other people in your life who stir fury.
 You may even leave.
 There’s a chance you will fire me.
 I don’t fear that outcome.
 What I fear is not having the courage to stir you deep enough.
 What I fear is lukewarm mediocrity and status quo.
 I can’t help you the best way I can if I care more about you being my client than I do about your growth.